-CORNBREAD, PEPPER AND SAUSAGE TURKEY STUFFING (for an 18 to 20 pound turkey)
+CORNBREAD, PEPPER AND CHORIZO TURKEY STUFFING (for an 18 to 20 pound turkey)

 ½ pound unsalted butter (2 sticks)